-Perhaps the biggest downside to mole removal is the remaining scar.
-When removing the mole surgically, we use extremely fine suturing techniques to prevent excess scarring and make the incision line heal as inconspicuously as possible.
+“Perhaps the biggest downside to mole removal is the remaining scar,” says Salvatore Pacella, MD, a cosmetic, plastic and reconstructive surgeon at Scripps Clinic.
+“When removing the mole surgically, we use extremely fine suturing techniques to prevent excess scarring and make the incision line heal as inconspicuously as possible.

 Once the mole is removed, it should be examined for microscopic signs of skin cancer.
-It is not uncommon for a skin cancer to arise from a mole, and is only found after the mole is thoroughly examined by a pathologist.
+It is not uncommon for a skin cancer to arise from a mole and is only found after the mole is thoroughly examined by a pathologist.